Salvatore Martinez: Biography

+Martinez is the author of 26 books, including Paolo VI.
+Umanità e spiritualità (2018), a monograph commemorating Pope Paul VI’s canonization.

-Among the books, published by Edizioni San Paolo, Sospinti dallo Spirito (Moved by the Spirit), in May 2014, was translated in Spanish, English, Portuguese and French.
+Among his books, published by Edizioni San Paolo, Sospinti dallo Spirito (Moved by the Spirit), in May 2014, was translated in Spanish, English, Portuguese and French.

-He has and continues to hold lectures, courses and consultations for Pontifical and Catholic Universities in Rome and several other Countries, for Institutions and Institutes of Formation in Italy and abroad.
-In the current academic year, that is 2018-2019 he conducted a Course of Specialization in Dogmatic Theology on the "Theology of the Holy Spirit".
+He has held lectures, courses and consultations for Pontifical and Catholic Universities in Rome and several other countries, for Institutions and Institutes of Formation in Italy and abroad.
+In 2018–2019, he conducted a course of specialization in dogmatic theology on the "Theology of the Holy Spirit".

-He collaborates with Italian and foreign magazines on themes of spirituality or on subjects of Social Doctrine of the Church.
+He works with Italian and foreign magazines on themes of spirituality or on subjects of the social doctrine of the Church.

-Salvstore has intervened in national and international Conferences in 44 countries on all five continents on subjects of spirituality, with particular reference to youth, families, priests, the promotion of the laity, social discomfort, the Social Doctrine of the Church, invited by Vatican Dicasteries, by National Bishops’ Conferences, Universities, Public Institutions, Cultural and social Institutions.
+Martinez has spoken at conferences in over 40 countries on topics such as youth ministry, family life, lay leadership, and the Church’s social doctrine, organized by Vatican dicasteries, national bishops’ conferences, and academic institutions.

-He has organized or collaborated in the organization of International Events (World Youth and Family Days, Gatherings, Conferences) organized by Vatican Dicasteries, by Catholic Charismatic Renewal or Renewal in the Spirit, by Ecumenical or Interreligious Organizations, by governmental and non-governmental organizations in Italy, Europe and the Americas.
+He has organized or collaborated in the organization of international events organized by Vatican Dicasteries, by Catholic Charismatic Renewal or Renewal in the Spirit, by Ecumenical or Interreligious Organizations, by governmental and non-governmental organizations in Italy, Europe and the Americas.

 Positions and main activities

-Since 1997 he is the first layperson to preside the Rinnovamento nello Spirito Santo (RnS, Renewal in the Spirit of Italy).
-RnS is a private Association of faithful whose Statutes have been recognized by the Italian Bishops’ Conference (CEI) and by the Holy See.
-It has around 1900 Groups and Communities in Italy, with over 250.000 participants, nine overseas Missions (among which are in Moldova [and Transnistria], Israel, and Jordan), Schools of formation, a Publishing house, a Foundation for the promotion of social utility projects, a Cooperative for services related to the organization of events.
+Since 1997, Martinez was the first lay-person to preside the Rinnovamento nello Spirito Santo.
+He was succeeded by Giuseppe "Peppino" Contaldo, alias.
+RnS is a private association of faithful whose statutes have been recognized by the Italian Bishops’ Conference (CEI) and by the Holy See.
+It has around 1,900 groups and communities in Italy, with over 250,000 participants, nine overseas missions (among which are in Moldova and Transnistria, Israel, and Jordan), schools of formation, a publishing house, a foundation for the promotion of social utility projects, and a cooperative for event organization.

-Since 2012 he is President of the Vatican Foundation "International Center Family of Nazareth" (CIFN) erected ex audientia by Pope Benedict XVI on October 17, 2012, with juridical canonical public and Vatican civil personality, for the development of the Magisterium of the Family in the world, with a special mandate to build and manage the "Home of the Pope for families" in Nazareth, as an ecumenical and interreligious way of dialogue and of peace in the Middle East.
-(A dream of Pope John Paul II announced at Rio de Janeiro on the occasion of the II World Meeting of Families in 1997, a desire that was renewed by Benedict XVI in 2009 and by Pope Francis in 2014 on the occasion of the respective papal trips to the Holy Land).
+Since 2012, Martinez served as the president of the Vatican foundation "International Center Family of Nazareth" (CIFN) erected ex audientia by Pope Benedict XVI on October 17, 2012, with juridical canonical public and Vatican civil personality, for the development of the Magisterium of the Family in the world, with a special mandate to build and manage the "Home of the Pope for families" in Nazareth, as an ecumenical and interreligious way of dialogue and of peace in the Middle East.